amzn/amzn-drivers/kernel/linux/ena/README.rst

 The ENA driver provides native AF_XDP support with zero-copy.

 **Note:** AF_XDP requires an XDP program to be loaded.
-See `XDP Requirements`_ for channel and MTU configuration requirements that apply to both XDP and AF_XDP.
+See `XDP Requirements`_ for MTU configuration requirements that apply to both XDP and AF_XDP.

 **AF_XDP UMEM Pool Extra Headroom Support**